-Should you have a problem getting your landlord to do the repairs, you should contact the council’s private sector housing team.
-Dependant upon the seriousness of the repairs, we may offer you advice or arrange to visit and inspect your home.
+If you have a problem getting your landlord to do the repairs, let us know and we can offer you advice or arrange to visit and inspect your home:

 Damp and mould can be a problem in many homes leading to damage to the building or even effecting the health of the people living there.